Find Trade Colleges

 Allied Health majors at Georgia Northwestern Technical College take out an average of $10,087 in student loans while working on their Associate Degree.

 A rank of #2 on this year’s list means Gwinnett Technical College is a great place for allied health professions students working on their associate degree.
-Located in the suburb of Lawrenceville, GTC is a public college with a moderately-sized student population.
+Located in the large suburb of Lawrenceville, GTC is a public school with a medium-sized student population.

 The average amount in student loans that allied health majors at GTC take out while working on their Associate Degree is $15,255.